icssc/peterportal-client/README.md

 ## Where does the data come from?

-We consolidate our data directly from official UCI sources such as: UCI Catalogue, UCI Public Records Office, and UCI Webreg (courtesy of [PeterPortal API](https://github.com/icssc/peterportal-api-next)).
+We consolidate our data directly from official UCI sources such as: UCI Catalogue, UCI Public Records Office, and UCI WebReg (courtesy of [PeterPortal API](https://github.com/icssc/peterportal-api-next)).

 ## Bug Report
 🐞 If you encountered any issues or bug, please open an issue @ https://github.com/icssc-projects/peterportal-client/issues/new